iammadhankumar/fullstack-java-interview-guide/java-interview-questions.md

 A `method` is a regular function defined in a class that performs actions or calculations, It can be called by using the object of the class and mostly it can return value except void method.

 ### Exception Handling :
+#### 1. What is exception ?
+An exception in Java is an error that disrupts the normal flow of the program.
+Its like problem that stops the program from working correctly.

+#### 2. What is exception handling ?
+Exception handling is a way to manage errors that occur during a program’s execution.
+In Java we can use, try catch blocks to catch and handle exceptions, allowing the program to continue running smoothly even if something goes wrong.

+#### 3. What is the difference between checked and unchecked exceptions ?
+Checked exceptions are errors that must be handled explicitly in the code at a compile time.
+Ex.
+IOException </br>
+Unchecked exceptions are runtime errors.
+Ex.
+NullPointerException, ArrayIndexOutOfBoundsException

+#### 4. What is the use of try-catch block in Java ?
+The `try-catch` block is used to handle exceptions in Java.
+The try block contains code that might cause an error, and the catch block contains code to handle that error if it happens.
+This prevents the program from crashing and allows to run smoothly.

+#### 5. What is the difference between throw and throws ?
+`throw` is used to manually trigger an exception within a method. </br>
+`throws` is used in a method declaration to specify that the method can throw certain exceptions, which need to be handled by the calling code.

+#### 6. What is the use of the finally block ?
+The `finally` block in Java is used to ensure that certain code runs no matter what, whether an exception occurs or not.
+It's typically used for cleanup activities, like closing files or releasing resources.

+#### 7. What's the base class of all exception classes ?
+The base class of all exception classes in Java is Throwable